Japan To Decide Tuesday On Fukushima Water Release - UrduPoint

 Japan To Decide Tuesday On Fukushima Water Release

-Tokyo, (UrduPoint / Pakistan Point News - 21st Aug, 2023 ) :The Japanese government will make a decision on Tuesday about the release of treated water from the crippled Fukushima nuclear plant into the sea, a government minister said.
+Tokyo, (UrduPoint / Pakistan Point News - 21st Aug, 2023 ) :The Japanese government will decide on Tuesday about the release of treated water from the crippled Fukushima nuclear plant into the sea, the government minister in charge said.

+Plant operator TEPCO says that with around 1,000 steel tanks now full, space has run out and that it wants to gradually start discharging the water into the Pacific via a one-kilometre (half-a-mile) underwater pipe.

 "Relevant ministers will discuss and share information on what next steps should be taken, and based on these discussions, we would like to make a decision about the timing," he said.

-Plant operator TEPCO says that with around 1,000 steel tanks now full of water, space has run out and that it wants to gradually start discharging the water into the Pacific Ocean via an underwater pipe.

-TEPCO says that dangerous radioactive elements have been filtered out and that the water it plans to release is safe, a view backed by the UN atomic agency.
+Environmental pressure group Greenpeace says, however, that the filtration process is flawed and that an "immense" quantity of radioactive material will be dispersed into the sea over the coming decades.

+- 'Sewer' - Beijing has accused Tokyo of treating the ocean like a "sewer".

-China -- Japan's biggest market for seafood -- has reacted angrily to the planned move, banning food shipments from 10 Japanese prefectures and imposing radiation checks on imports from elsewhere.
+China -- Japan's biggest market for seafood -- has banned food shipments from 10 Japanese prefectures and imposed radiation checks on imports from elsewhere.

 These time-consuming checks have already led to a 30-percent slump in Japanese seafood imports into China last month, Japanese and Chinese media reported, citing Chinese customs data.

+Hong Kong, an important market for Japanese seafood exports, has also threatened restrictions.

-Many in Japan's fisheries industry are opposed to the move, worrying that the discharge will do renewed massive damage to the reputation of Japanese seafood abroad.
+Many in Japan's fisheries industry worry therefore that the discharge will do renewed massive damage to the reputation of Japanese seafood abroad.

+"Nothing about the water release is beneficial to us," third-generation fisherman Haruo Ono, 71, whose brother was killed in 2011, told AFP in Shinchimachi, 60 kilometres (40 miles) north of the nuclear plant.

-Kishida has promised a 30 billion-yen ($200-million) fund to compensate local fishermen for reputational damage.
+Prime Minister Fumio Kishida has promised a 30-billion-yen ($200-million) fund to compensate local fishermen for reputational damage.

 He said on Monday after meeting Masanobu Sakamoto, head of the national fisheries co-operative, that the government has "made every possible preparation to ensure the safety, prevent reputational damage and help keep people's livelihood afloat, and we have been offering explanations to that end".